cabarius/ToyBox/ToyBox/README.txt

-    Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc Coming soon - quick key support on Cheat Buttons in Bag of Tricks Tab Ver 1.3.6
+    Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc Coming soon - quick key support on Cheat Buttons in Bag of Tricks Tab (ArcaneTrixter) Added option to use legendary hero leveling as non-legends.
+Ver 1.3.6
     Fixed party speed multipliers to work with latest update of the game (ArcaneTrixter) Added requested multiplier for Arcanist spell slots.